Etourne-Organization/etourne/README.md

 **Note for Windows:** This was tested on powershell which works properly.

 1. Create an account on [Doppler](https://www.doppler.com/).
 This is going to be used for storing `.env` secrets (most of them).
+2. Secrets required are:
+   1. COMMAND_ID
+   2. DISCORD_CLIENT_ID
+   3. DISCORD_CLIENT_SECRET
+   4. DISCORDJS_BOT_TOKEN
+   5. GUILD_ID
+   6. PREFIX
+   7. SUPABASE_ANON_KEY
+   8. SUPABASE_SERVICE_ROLE_KEY
+   9. SUPABASE_URL
-2. Create a project in Doppler.
+3. Create a project in Doppler.
-3. Login into your Doppler account from CLI using `doppler login`.
+4. Login into your Doppler account from CLI using `doppler login`.
 Follow the steps on your terminal.
-4. **Windows BUG with scoop:** Scoop needs to be added to the system user variable so that you can use scoop and the installed apps.
+5. **Windows BUG with scoop:** Scoop needs to be added to the system user variable so that you can use scoop and the installed apps.
 Read this [GitHub issue](https://github.com/ScoopInstaller/Scoop/issues/3951) to learn more.
-5. Go to `etourne` directory and setup your doppler project locally using `doppler setup`.
+6. Go to `etourne` directory and setup your doppler project locally using `doppler setup`.

 ## Instruction to setup the test version of the bot